Greg Beeley from LightSys

 Kevin Weaver has more than seventeen years of prior experience as a Windows network engineer.
 He typically assists a few dozen ministries every year, some on site and some remotely.
 His key skills are with Windows Servers, Active Directory, Exchange Servers, server hardware and firewalls.
 He also has management experience via time in the Army and later leading a small IT team at the mission Crossworld.
 He has led sessions at almost every ICCM in the U.S. since 2006, including a two-day workshop on Windows Server.
 He also teaches the Bible and theology in various settings.

-Ben has ten years of systems and network experience across a variety of sectors, and is currently the Systems Architect at a Missouri college.
+Ben has ten years of systems and network experience across a variety of sectors, and is currently working on unified communications in a Fortune 500 company.
 Ben’s experience covers a wide variety of specialties, including campus and data center networking, Linux and Windows systems, and storage systems and protocols, which he enjoys using to design and implement end-to-end solutions.
-Current interests include security, system configuration management/monitoring/automation and storage management and networking.
+Current interests include network-based video and audio transport, security, system configuration management/monitoring/automation and storage management and networking.

 And more to come…